loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 either.

 The goal of the thesis will be to complete the design of SLFL and create a compiler for the language.
-The language will be extended as well, and the extensions will be compiled.
+The language specification will be extended as well, and those extensions will be compiled.

 /*